MixMaster32305/ipsum/README.md

 ```
 ---

-### `targetedhack`
+### `hack`
 Begins an attack on a specific port of a target ip address and will present exploit options to choose from after (a computer exploit will open a computer-interaction submenu, file exploits will read the contents of all gained files).
 Also allows for exploiting local lib vulnerabilities and bounce exploits.
 Can call createcache and testdatabase automatically if a database cache file for the targeted service version or library is not found.
 Can also use "exit" during exploit selection to back out without launching an attack.
 ```
-targetedhack [ip address] [port] targetedhack -l [lib path] targetedhack -l [lib path] [connected lan ip]
+hack [ip address] [port]
+hack -l [lib path]
+hack -l [lib path] [connected lan ip]
 ```
 **Examples:**
 ```
-targetedhack 42.32.76.140 22
+hack 42.32.76.140 22
-targetedhack -l /lib/init.so
+hack -l /lib/init.so
-targetedhack -l /lib/init.so 42.32.76.140
+hack -l /lib/init.so 42.32.76.140
 ```
 ---

 ### `createcache`
 Scans a service version or library for their vulnerabilities and stores them in a uniquely named database folder in /Databases (will also make /Databases if it isn't already present).
 Can use manually to recreate a cache file, or during troubleshooting.
-Otherwise, let targetedhack do it for you.
+Otherwise, let hack do it for you.
 ```
 createcache [ip address] [port] createcache -l [lib path]